att/AJSC/README.md

 #OVERVIEW

 The AJSC is a Java service container designed to support the rapid development of APIs and deployment of services in the SOA cloud.
-With a tight integration between any Service can be created and deployed in a short amount of time with full visibility and exposure through the AT&T Cloud.
+With a tight integration between any Service can be created and deployed in a short amount of time with full visibility and exposure through the any Cloud.
 The container provides key Enterprise Integration patterns through the use of Apache Camel Routing that can speed up solution delivery and the re-usability of exposed business logic through Spring Bean Creation, RESTful services, JAX-RS, as well as other business logic implementations.

 #BUILD
 AJSC can be cloned and builb using Maven